 Of all the books this was the only one that really engaged my toddler as well.
 She pointed out animals and loved the little boy in the book.
 Great Easter book.

-Now that you know what all the books are about want a chance to win them?
+Now that you know what all the Easter Picture Books are about, do you want a chance to win them?
 All you have to do is leave a comment on this post telling us:

-I was not paid for my review, I was provided a copy of the books to review and copies to offer as a sweepstakes prize.
+Disclaimer: I was provided a copy of the Easter Picture books to review.
+Copies were also received to offer as a sweepstakes prize.
 All opinions are mine.